api-platform/docs/core/data-providers.md

 Tagging the service with the tag `api_platform.collection_data_provider` will enable API Platform Core to automatically register and use this data provider.
 The optional attribute `priority` allows you to define the order in which the data providers are called.
-The first data provider not throwing a `ApiPlatform\Core\Exception\ResourceClassNotSupportedException` will be used.
+Implementing the `ApiPlatform\Core\DataProvider\RestrictedDataProviderInterface` let you restrict the data provider use.
+Alternatively, you can also throw a `ApiPlatform\Core\Exception\ResourceClassNotSupportedException`.
+Without the `RestrictedDataProviderInterface`, the first data provider not throwing this exception will be used.

 You can find a full working example in the [API Platform's demo application](https://github.com/api-platform/demo/blob/master/api/src/DataProvider/TopBookCollectionDataProvider.php).